3-Octave Major Triad Arpeggios.

-As always, there are 3 fingerings: from the root, from the 3rd (1st inversion) and from the 5th (2nd inversion).
+As always, there are 3 fingerings: from the root, from the 3rd (1st inversion), and from the 5th (2nd inversion).

-Following graphic shows how to play those arpeggios.
+The following graphic shows how to play those arpeggios.

 A great exercise: play the 3 fingerings for each chord, starting with the lowest fingering.

-Then do the same for the chord up a 4th, working through all 12 keys up circle of 4ths.
+Then do the same for the chord up a 4th, working through all 12 keys up the circle of 4ths.

-Following video explains this exercise.
+The following video explains this exercise.

 Next week we’ll cover the 3-octave minor triad arpeggios.